umbraroze/PhotoFlow/docs/photo_importinator/index.md

 The script allows for flexible configuration of the whole process, with different settings for different cameras and different import targets.

-## History

-This is the *third* iteration of the same idea.

-I originally had a Microsoft Power Automate script.
-It worked.
-It was a bit janky, though not because of Power Automate.
-I mostly used it because Adobe DNG Converter couldn't be scripted otherwise.
-Then stuff broke for good. *#JustAdobeThings*

-The second iteration was a PowerShell script.
-It worked reliably, and was not janky at all, actually.
-Especially when I decided to first convert the raw files to DNG manually, and later found `dnglab` which does the job considerably more batch-processing-friendly than the Adobe tool.

-Just that at some point the script grew to the point that I really needed to throw some actual software organisation at it.
-While PowerShell can ostensibly do some fancy complicated organisation of code, that's not really what I use PowerShell for.

-Decided to rewrite it in Python.
-So now we're here.